5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

             Return (0x00)
         ...
 ```
-In this case you need to do the following:
+In this case you need to add the following binary renames to your config.plist under `ACPI/Patch`:

 - Rename `WNTF` to `XXXX` in `HPET`:
 	```text